CamoCatX/camocatx.github.io/blog/_posts/2023-01-18-expert-lab-developing-a-custom-gadget-chain-for-php-deserialization.md

 which is exactly what we want and is the same as the third line of our code above: `$test->$command;` which results in our arbitrary code being executed.

-I have created a php file to create the final payload with just the parts of the leaked code that are necessary for creating the payload:
+I have prepared a php file for creating the final payload with just the parts of the leaked code that are necessary for creating the payload:

 ```php
 <?php

 class CustomTemplate {